-The targeted at-risk species in Texas, the lesser prairie chicken, is a ground-nesting bird native to the rangela the NRCS in Texas.

-Kansas, Colorado, New Mexico, Oklahoma and Texas.
+The targeted at-risk species in Texas, the lesser prairie chicken, is a groundnesting bird native to the rangelands of Kansas, Colorado, New Mexico, Oklahoma and Texas.
 Lesser prairie chicken populations declined dramatically during the past several decades due to loss of native prairie, habitat fragmentation and degradation of habitat on both private and public lands, according to the news release.